Payne Stewart

-William Payne Stewart (January 30, 1957 – October 25, 1999) was an American professional golfer who won eleven PGA Tour events, including three major championships, the last of which came just a few months before his death in an airplane accident at the age of 42.
+William Payne Stewart (January 30, 1957 – October 25, 1999) was an American professional golfer who won 11 PGA Tour events, including three major championships, the last of which came just a few months before his death in an airplane accident at the age of 42.

 Stewart gained his first major title at the 1989 PGA Championship.
 He won the 1991 U.S. Open after a playoff against Scott Simpson.
-At the 1999 U.S. Open Stewart captured his third major title after holing a 15 ft par putt on the final hole for a one-stroke victory.
+At the 1999 U.S. Open at Pinehurst, Stewart captured his third major title after holing a 15 ft par putt on the final hole for a one-stroke victory over Phil Mickelson.

 Stewart was a popular golfer with spectators, who responded enthusiastically to his distinctive clothing.
-He was reputed to have the biggest wardrobe of all professional golfers and was a favorite of photographers because of his flamboyant attire of ivy caps and patterned pants, which were a cross between plus fours and knickerbockers, a throwback to the once-commonplace golf "uniform."
+He was reputed to have the biggest wardrobe of all professional golfers and was a favorite of photographers because of his flamboyant attire of ivy caps and patterned pants, which were a cross between plus fours and knickerbockers, a throwback to the once-commonplace golf "uniform".
 Stewart was also admired for having one of the most gracefully fluid and stylish golf swings of the modern era.